hotline1337/dbd-cheat/readme.md

 # dbd-cheat
-internal cheat for dead by daylight
+internal cheat for dead by daylight (supports dx11 only)

 ## requirements
 * kernel driver